Fanged Noumena: Late 1990s—late 2000s

 "Cryptolith" is a narrative text written by Land as part of the CCRU in collaboration with Orphan Drift, extending the character of Professor Barker and the concept of tic-systems.
 "Non-Standard Numeracies: Nomad Cultures" is an arrangement of fragmentary invocatory texts, similar to "KataςoniX", where Land's concept of geotraumatics and his mythological research presented elsewhere in the writings of the CCRU are both used to convey the Outside breaking into human conventions.

 "Occultures", a set of cybergothic narrative texts that explore the past and present hyperstitional subcultures and in-universe characters of the CCRU, was later featured on the "Syzygy" section of the CCRU website.
 "Origins of the Cthulhu Club" is another selection of Land's collaborative writing within the CCRU, featuring a fictional correspondence extending off of Lovecraft's Cthulhu Mythos.

 In 2004, "Introduction to Qwernomics" was published online on Land's first blog, Hyperstition.
 It explores the occult and logical implications made by the specific setups of typographic systems, especially in consumer technology, and their application for "the qabbalistic tracking of pure coding 'coincidences'."
-Similarly, "Qabbala 101" is an essay written for the first volume of Collapse, Kronic's reboot of her earlier journal of the same name, exploring the history of kabbalah, the logic of its cosmogony and the further occult and mathematical implications of its numeracy.
+Similarly, "Qabbala 101" is an essay written for the first volume of Collapse, Mackay's reboot of her earlier journal of the same name, exploring the history of kabbalah, the logic of its cosmogony and the further occult and mathematical implications of its numeracy.

 "Tic Talk", "Critique of Transcendental Miserablism" and "A Dirty Joke" were published on Hyperstition.
 The first text is a schizonumeric conclusion to the character story of Professor Barker wherein every number is written as its factors.
 The second is an accelerationist polemic that explores a wide variety of sources to propose a fatalistic model of capitalist society.
 The third is an autobiographical text written as a confession of both the "failure" of Land's experimental career and the success of its longevity beyond his work.
 The anthology concludes with several pages of schizonumeric, typographic and geotraumatic diagrams from Land's notebooks, dated between the 1990s and 2000s.